Ireneruru/JOS-on-Arm/README.md

-# JOS-on-Arm
+# README #

-This a OS course project.
-It transplants the JOS on X86 to Arm.
-I completes the Lab1&amp;Lab2 transplant!
+This a course project.
+The project transplant the JOS on X86 to Arm.

+I have completed the Lab1&Lab2 transplant!